 Hole CB-115 was drilled to test 25 m along strike of the CB-107 mineralization and encountered narrow intervals of low grade uranium mineralization.

-Additional drilling will be required to define the ultimate limits of the Ken Pen Zone along strike to the northeast and at depth to the southwest, such work will be completed in future UEX drilling campaigns.
+Additional drilling will be required to define the ultimate limits of the Ken Pen Deposit along strike to the northeast and at depth to the southwest.
+This work is intended to be completed in future UEX drilling campaigns.